 Job Prospects...
 At a glance

-Job prospects for personal/executive assistants are somewhat limited as employment is projected to decrease.
+Job prospects for personal/executive assistants are limited as employment is projected to decrease.
 Finding a job may be difficult for inexperienced personal assistants and it may be easier to enter the profession through a general administration role.
 Senior executive assistant roles are highly competitive.

 Personal/executive assistants help teams, managers and other professionals by performing administrative tasks such as organising meetings and events, taking minutes, managing and drafting documents and correspondence, arranging travel and diary management.
 Executive Assistants to senior executives may be included in the senior management team, be involved in strategic discussions and manage direct reports.

 There are no specific entry requirements to work as a personal/executive assistant, but most employers prefer to hire people with relevant experience or qualifications.

 Relevant qualifications can be certificates or diplomas in office administration, or even degrees in areas such as business and administration.
 Working in some organisations may require certain qualifications.
 For example, law firms prefer personal/executive assistants with a basic knowledge of law.

 A National Certificate in Business Administration (Level 4) would improve job prospects.
 The more advanced National Diploma in Business Administration (Level 5) can be achieved through workplace assessment.